-The MRC/BHF Heart Protection Study is much the largest trial in the world of cholesterol-lowering therapy and of antioxidant vitamin supplementation in people at increased risk of heart disease.
+The MRC/BHF Heart Protection Study was much the largest trial in the world of cholesterol-lowering therapy and of antioxidant vitamin supplementation in people at increased risk of heart disease.

 Substantial uncertainty had existed about the long-term benefits of cholesterol-lowering drug therapy for particular types of patient, and the extent of its use is limited.
 Uncertainty as to the possible benefits, or risks, of antioxidant vitamin supplementation was even greater.